 The miniature horses

-Okay, so for many years, I did not understand people who were into miniature horses, that is, until this spring.
+Okay, so for many years, I did not understand people who were into miniature horses, that is, until 2014.
 While attending an EAGALA conference in Texas with Mary, miniature horses were used in the equine psychotherapy demonstrations.
 These little fellows impressed me so much, that I told Mary, “I’m getting some for our program”.
 Being a great friend, Mary found some for sale in PEI and by August, three miniature horses landed at Serene View Ranch.
 Miniature horses are known for their intelligence, quick learning and curiosity.
 Although they are small, they stand up for themselves and don’t let size get into the way.
-Another interesting fact about miniature horses is that there are a few programs in the US that are training miniature horses as service animals.
+Another interesting fact about miniature horses is that there are a few programs in the US that are training miniature horses as service animals for PTSD.

 Jill – Mom to R2 and Jacob, Jill has a deformed front right hoof.
 She is obviously not able to move as quickly as the other horses, but she seems to manage quite fine.
 Jill is a bit aloof at times, but yet at other times, seems to really like being present for clients.
 Although she does not pay much attention to me, she is often the first to say hello to clients who are coming into Serene View Ranch.